apremprojects/projects/expedition/romi_robot/README.md

 3. Microcontroller (Arduino) programming
 4. Robot control using an Xbox controller
 5. PID tuning
+6. Cross-platform build system with CMake (Works on Windows and Linux)

 **Romi Robot projects**
 Here is a comprehensive description of my Romi Robot projects.